openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 * Adding change history section and addressing PR feedback.
 * Adding "proc" prefix to the filename.
+* Removing usage of "ADR authors" and "decision authors" in favor of "decision makers"
+* Clarifying "experts" to be "subject matter experts"
 * `Pull request #305 <https://github.com/openedx/open-edx-proposals/pull/305>`_

 2022-02-25